 If I am disabled, can somebody make gifts on my behalf?

 This is a very important question.
-If you become disabled and have no base level planning in place, it is likely that it will be left to a judge to appoint a guardian to make your decisions for you.
-In situations such as this, the court-appointed guardian has little or not ability to plan for your long term care needs if such planning involves a divestment plan.
+If you become disabled and have no base-level planning in place, it is likely that it will be left to a judge to appoint a guardian to make your decisions for you.
+In situations such as this, the court-appointed guardian has little or not able to plan for your long term care needs if such planning involves a divestment plan.